ahhyoushh/FileSense/README.md

 Unlike standard organizers that rely on hardcoded rules, FileSense uses **SentenceTransformers** and **FAISS** to understand the semantic context of your files.

-**✨ New in v2.0:** It is now **Self-Organizing**.
+**✨ New :** It is now **Self-Organizing**.
 If FileSense encounters a document that doesn't fit any existing folder, it uses **Google Gemini (GenAI)** to analyze the content, generate a new specific category, create the folder, and update its own sorting logic automatically.

 > 📺 **Overview Video**: [FileSense Demo](https://youtu.be/f27I2L7uoC8)
 >